cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 	app.mm.SetOrderExportGenesis(genesisModuleOrder...)
 ```

-## 2. Wire Up the ICS-29 Fee Middleware to the IBC Transfer Stack
+## 2. Wire up the ICS-29 Fee Middleware to the IBC Transfer stack

 ### 2.1.
-Wire Up the ICS-29 Fee Middleware to the `TransferKeeper`
+Wire up the ICS-29 Fee Middleware to the `TransferKeeper`

 The ICS-29 Fee Middleware Keeper implements [`ICS4Wrapper`](https://github.com/cosmos/ibc-go/blob/v7.3.0/modules/core/05-port/types/module.go#L109-L133) interface.
 This means that the `IBCFeeKeeper` wraps the `IBCKeeper.ChannelKeeper` and that it can replace the use of the `ChannelKeeper` for sending packets, writing acknowledgements, and retrieving the IBC channel version.